List of NCAA men's volleyball programs: Structure

 When the Big West established its men's volleyball league, it took six teams from the MPSF men's volleyball league—half of that conference's pre-2017 men's volleyball membership.
 However, because the MPSF retained six teams, it kept its automatic NCAA bid, and soon announced it would add two more teams for the 2018 season.
 With pre-split member California Baptist dropping the sport after the 2017 season, plus the addition of Menlo and Vanguard for the 2025 season, the MPSF now has nine teams.
 Two conferences from the "West" now earn bids.

 The Southern Intercollegiate Athletic Conference (SIAC), a Division II league made up almost exclusively of historically black colleges and universities (HBCUs), originally planned to start men's volleyball competition in the 2021 season with six members, all HBCUs.
 COVID-19 issues led the SIAC to delay the start of men's volleyball play to the 2022 season, by which time the conference had lost one of its intended six programs but added a replacement.
-The SIAC has since expanded to 7 men's volleyball members, all HBCUs, with the addition of a new program at full conference member LeMoyne–Owen for the 2025 season.
+The SIAC has since expanded to seven men's volleyball members, all HBCUs, with the addition of a new program at full conference member LeMoyne–Owen College for the 2025 season.
+The conference contracted back to six before the next season when LeMoyne–Owen relinquished the sport.

 More recently, the Division I Northeast Conference, now officially known by its abbreviation of NEC, announced that it would start men's volleyball competition in the 2023 season, making it the second D-I all-sports conference to sponsor men's volleyball.
 The NEC initially announced that its new league would feature six programs, all representing full NEC members.
 Fairleigh Dickinson and LIU started competition in the 2022 season as independents; transitional D-I member Merrimack would start a new varsity program in 2023; and Sacred Heart, St. Francis Brooklyn, and Saint Francis (PA) moved from the EIVA.
 The EIVA retained six members and with it its automatic NCAA tournament bid.
 Shortly after the end of the 2022 season, the NEC announced that two D-II schools that had previously played as independents, Daemen and D'Youville (the latter then a transitional D-II member), would become single-sport NEC associates.